 We tried, but the supporters of the ERA refused to allow the amendment to proceed with abortion neutral language which shows their real intent.
 The courts will look at this legislative history of rejecting abortion neutral language to help them interpret the legislators' intent.
-The intent is clear that they want no abortion restrictions.
+The intent is clear that they want no restrictions on abortions.